-All students must choose one of the themed clusters listed below (Cluster 1-4) and complete the reading of two texts.
-Students may not mix and match texts from different clusters.
-Within each cluster, students must read the non-fiction, but they may choose one of the three fiction texts listed.
+All students must choose one fiction and one nonfiction book listed below.
+Please feel free to read ANY book from ANY level.
 Students must complete the attached questions for each book (a total of 6 questions for each book) and turn them into their Language Arts teacher at the beginning of the year.

-DUE DATE: Friday, September 29, 2023
+DUE DATE: Friday, September 27, 2024

-EMERGING LEVEL- cluster 1
+APPROACHING LEVEL-

-One Crazy Summer by Rita Williams-Garcia (fiction) In the summer of 1968, after traveling from Brooklyn to Oakland, California, to spend a month with the mother they barely know, elevenyear-old Delphine and her two younger sisters arrive to a cold welcome as they discover that their mother, a dedicated poet and printer, is resentful of the intrusion of their visit and wants them to attend a nearby Black Panther summer camp.
+\ # One Crazy Summer by Rita Williams-Garcia (fiction)

+In the summer of 1968, after traveling from Brooklyn to Oakland, California, to spend a month with the mother they barely know, eleven-year-old Delphine and her two younger sisters arrive to a cold welcome as they discover that their mother, a dedicated poet and printer, is resentful of the intrusion of their visit and wants them to attend a nearby Black Panther summer camp.
 750 L

-The Crossover by Kwame Alexander (fiction) "With a bolt of lightning on my kicks . . .The court is SIZZLING.
+\ # The Crossover by Kwame Alexander (fiction)

+"With a bolt of lightning on my kicks . . .
+The court is SIZZLING.
 My sweat is DRIZZLING.
 Stop all that quivering.
-Cuz tonight I'm delivering," announces dread-locked, 12-year old Josh Bell.
+Cuz tonight I'm delivering," announces dreadlocked, 12-year old Josh Bell.
 He and his twin brother Jordan are awesome on the court.
 But Josh has more than basketball in his blood, he's got mad beats, too, that tell his family's story in verse, in this fast and furious novel of family and brotherhood.
 750 L

-I Will Always Write Back: How One Letter Changed Two Lives by Caitlin
+\ # I Will Always Write Back: How One Letter Changed Two Lives by Caitlin Alifirenka - (nonfiction)

-Alifirenka - (nonfiction- required to read in this cluster) The true story of an all-American girl and a boy from Zimbabwe and the letter that changed both of their lives forever.
+The true story of an all-American girl and a boy from Zimbabwe and the letter that changed both of their lives forever.
 It started as an assignment.
 Everyone in Caitlin's class wrote to an unknown student somewhere in a distant place.
-Martin was lucky to even receive a penpal letter.
+Martin was lucky to even receive a pen-pal letter.
 There were only ten letters, and fifty kids in his class.
 But he was the top student, so he got the first one.
 That letter was the beginning of a correspondence that spanned six years and changed two lives.
 790 L

-Tex- S.E.
-Hinton- (fiction) Even though his classmates from first grade on have considered him strange and a loser, Daniel Zinkoff's optimism and exuberance and the support of his loving family do not allow him to feel that way about himself.
+\ Tex- S.E.
+Hinton- (fiction)

+Even though his classmates from first grade on have considered him strange and a loser, Daniel Zinkoff's optimism and exuberance and the support of his loving family do not allow him to feel that way about himself.
 710 L.

-- - Book can be borrowed at Penn's Grove - # eBook available through Penn's Grove catalog
+- \- Book can be borrowed at Penn's Grove

+- # eBook available through Penn's Grove catalog

-L = Lexile measure
+- L = Lexile measure

-ON LEVEL- cluster 2
+ON LEVEL-

-The Tequila Worm by Viola Canales (fiction) Sofia comes from a family of storytellers.
+\ The Tequila Worm by Viola Canales (fiction) Sofia comes from a family of storytellers.
 Here are her tales of growing up in the barrio, full of the magic and mystery of family traditions: making Easter cascarones, celebrating el Dia de los Muertos, preparing for quincea-era, rejoicing in the Christmas nacimiento, and curing homesickness by eating the tequila worm.
 When Sofia is singled out to receive a scholarship to an elite boarding school, she longs to explore life beyond the barrio, even though it means leaving her family to navigate a strange world of rich, privileged kids.
-It's a different mundo, but one where Sofia's traditions take on new meaning and illuminate her path. -830 L
+It's a different mundo, but one where Sofia's traditions take on new meaning and illuminate her path. - 830 L

-The Schwa Was Here by Neal Shusterman (fiction)
+\ # The Schwa Was Here by Neal Shusterman (fiction)